healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 After 5 Minutes: 202°F / 95°C

 The glass carafe of the Amazon Basics doesn’t have the best material for heat retention.
-The kettle also doesn’t have temperature control for the Keep Warm feature.
+The kettle also doesn’t have temperature control or the Keep Warm feature.
 As a result, after 5 minutes, the temperature dropped from 212°F / 100°C to 202°F / 95°C. This equates to a 7/10 according to our data.

 Design
 ------